-The equivalent would be going to Germany and taking an Adolph Hitler Tour, where you get to visit his grave and take selfies, see the places he hid out, the location where he died, and then go and half coffee and cake with his brother where you again take big smiley photos and ask him questions in broken German about their war criminal adventures back in the day.
-Then afterward you can go buy a t-shirt with Hitler’s face on it, like the El Patron shirts.
+The closest (hypothetical) equivalent would be going to Germany and taking an Adolph Hitler Tour, where you get to visit his grave and take selfies, see the places he hid out, the location where he died, and then go and have coffee and cake with his brother where you again take big smiley photos and ask him questions in broken German about their crazy war criminal adventures back in the day.
+Then afterward you can even go buy a cool t-shirt with Hitler’s face on it, just like the El Patron shirts.

-Even so, if that tour were even possible, it would be different because many of the main victims of Hitler have since left Germany for the U.S., Israel, or elsewhere, and would not be confronted on a daily basis with shorts and flip-flop wearing foreigners who come to idolize him thanks to the popularity of the hit Netflix series War Crimes about the hi-jinx of Hitler and the crew of Americans who eventually brought him down.
+Even so, if that tour were possible, it would be different because many of the main victims of Hitler have since left Germany for the U.S., Israel, or elsewhere, and would not be confronted on a daily basis with shorts and flip-flop wearing foreigners who come to the country thanks to the popularity of the hit Netflix series War Crimes about the wacky hi-jinx of Hitler and the crew of Americans who eventually brought him down.

-While it is true that there are some Colombians who do idolize him, mainly the poor and uneducated who directly benefited thanks to him buying their loyalty with houses or other material goods, the vast majority of Colombians hate the man.
+While it is true that there are some Colombians who do idolize him, mainly the poor and uneducated who directly benefited thanks to him buying their loyalty with houses or other material goods, the vast majority of Colombians hate the man and everything he represents.
 He has left so much destruction in his wake and has almost single-handedly destroyed the reputation of an entire country, even today almost 25 years after his death.

 Self-Guided Pablo Escobar Tour

-You don’t need to pay some tour operator or fatten the pockets of his accomplices in order to learn about the real history of Pablo Escobar.
+Look, you don’t need to pay some tour operator or fatten the pockets of his accomplices in order to learn about the real history of Pablo Escobar or visit the sites.
 The show Narcos is a fine place to start, although they took some artistic liberty with details.

-Rather than take a tour, I’d recommend a few things:
+Rather than take a tour, I’d recommend a few other things:

 Read the Real Story